01 of 07

 It does take some time to make bastilla, but each step isn't difficult.
 The following photos will show how to assemble and decorate the bastilla.
 First, you'll need to make the fillings.
-Follow the instructions in the Chicken Bastilla Recipe.Continue to 2 of 7 below.
+Follow the instructions in the Moroccan chicken Bastilla recipe.Continue to 2 of 7 below.

 02 of 07